 When the beets are done, remove them from the oven and open the foil.
 Let them cool until you're able to touch them.
 Then you can use your hands of the back of a knife to remove the skin.
 It will peel right off.

-The above cooking time is for about 3 large beets -- cooking times may vary depending on your oven, foil thickness, and the size and amount of beets being cooked.
+Cooking times may vary depending on your oven, foil thickness, and the size and amount of beets being cooked.

 Though not as common, beets are available in a few other very pretty colors -- golden beets are another favorite of mine!